ihssaneeljazouli/ocr-data-prep/README.md

 ```bash
 python app.py
 ```
-Open the browser;
+Open the browser

-Annotate the words shown in the interface;
+Annotate the words shown in the interface

 The application creates a dataset/ folder with:
   -images/ (word images)
   -labels/ (corresponding .txt annotations)